ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 It specifies the Integrated Encryption Key Management Mode and registers the corresponding JWE algorithm identifiers for both modes.
-Distinct JWE algorithms are defined for Key Encryption and Integrated Encryption, as required for full specification in {{RFC9864}}.
+Distinct JWE algorithms are defined for Key Encryption and Integrated Encryption so that they are fully specified, as required by {{RFC9864}}.

 When the Key Management Mode is Integrated Encryption, HPKE is used to directly encrypt the plaintext, and the "enc" header parameter MUST NOT be included.